Staying Motivated, Tip #10: Reward Yourself at the Right Time for the Right Thing

 Comments

 Also, I do use food as a reward -- but it's a quality thing.
 For instance, if I'm sticking to a nutritional program, then I get to order the expensive tea, like Jasmine Silver Needles, or go out for expensive sushi, or buy expensive spices like saffron, or buy a really fancy, expensive chocolate truffle.
 Stuff that I can technically afford as an occasional treat, but don't usually buy because I'm frugal.
-Because they're expensive, it feels really decadent, like a real reward, to get them, but I don't overindulge, (unlike rewarding myself with a bowl of ice cream). - 1/12/2010 3:58:41 AM
+Because they're expensive, it feels really decadent, like a real reward, to get them, but I don't overindulge, (unlike rewarding myself with a bowl of ice cream).
+Report

 "My philosophy is that weight loss is not a goal, but the result of healthy habits like a better diet and regular exercise.
 When you do step on the scale and don't see the reading you had hoped for, ask yourself these questions: Am I doing what I am supposed to be doing?
 Am I making healthy food choices most of the time?
 Am I exercising consistently?
 If you are, then trust that your body is making positive changes, and the results will come."

 Looking at it that way, yes, reward yourself simply for sticking with it--drinking your water, eating good-for-you foods, exercising consistently, sleeping more/better, etc.--instead of based on a scale-reading, and in that sense, I agree with you, but at the same time, as RevAngel before me pointed out, we do have weight loss goals and the very fact that we're seeing lower numbers on the scale means we've been doing something (likely, many things) right.
 And that's absolutely worth rewarding and celebrating.
-It works for me, and I'll keep using the scale this way. - 3/6/2009 1:02:04 PM
+It works for me, and I'll keep using the scale this way.
+Report

 The concept of rewarding ourselves along the way is a constant reminder that life is process, not perfection- that we are doing well by doing right, that we can be winning by doing...